Featured

 Still afraid of playing one day options?
 Now look at how they were trading eleven minutes into the trading session.
 The volume of trading has doubled as there is the hint that this could be the real deal.

-Look at high these Call options traded up to even though Boeing only crossed the 210.00 mark foe a breif period of time.
+Look at high these Call options traded up to even though Boeing only crossed the 210.00 mark foe a brief period of time.
 They traded up to $1.51.

-Trading in "out-of-the-money", last day Call options only attracts a special breed of traders.
+Trading in "out-of-the-money", "last-day-Call-options" only attracts a special breed of traders.
+Traders that come and go very quickly and do well trading.

 Comments